What not to bring on Aliyah to Israel – 7 suggested items.

 5. Old crockery

-Crockery is heavily discounted before Pesach.
+Crockery and cutlery are heavily discounted before Pesach.
 You can buy a 6 place setting pack, for everyday use, for around 100 shekels from the larger supermarkets or for a little more from a store like Ikea.
-If you bring your heirloom cutlery (flatware), remember it takes hours to care for, clean and polish.
+If you bring your silver heirloom cutlery (flatware), remember it takes hours to care for, clean and polish.

 Bring your heirloom candlesticks and other Judaica silver items but as one of our readers pointed out, the elements here can be harsh on silverware.
 Her silver frames and ornaments got damaged over time from the humidity and salt in her coastal town.